Frequently Asked Questions

 Does Kambo hurt?

-We would say it is painless and some people feel only very mild discomfort invloved in the application of kambo.
+I would say it is painless and some people feel only very mild discomfort invloved in the application of kambo.
 The huge benefits certainly outweigh this so be brave it's worth it :)

 How does Kambo feel?

 Many people report a warm sensation in the body.
 It's a very natural feeling that you've nothing to be afraid of.
 Kambo doesn't affect your mind, emotional state or thinking.